Home > Recipes > Gluten-Free Blueberry Muffins (Banana Oat, Dairy-Free)

 • 2 large eggs

-• 1 cup mashed bananas - about 2 large (or 3 smaller) bananas
+• 1 cup mashed bananas - ~ 2 large bananas

-• 3 tbsp butter - or oil (see notes for dairy free version)
+• 3 tbsp melted butter - or oil (or butter alternative)

 • 1 tbsp apple cider vinegar